SpicyRicecaker/mageX/README.md

 ## desired process
 - copy section of screen (using sharex)
 - paste straight into prompurr
-  - prompurr removes spaces
--
+- paste text into anki